Skip to Main Content

 Symptoms of childhood heart tumors

-• change in the heart's normal rhythm
+• a change in the heart's normal rhythm

 • trouble breathing, especially when lying down